Enrico-Samuels2200/PyCalculater/README.md

 # PyCalculator
-A simple Python script that will calculate basic math equations such as addition, subtraction, multiplication and division.
-There is a sligt difference between using a basic python calculator and this one.
-The simple design calculator only can calculate two values at a time, whereas this calculator is capable of calculating possibly as much values as the user wants per one input.
+A simple Python script that will calculate basic math expressions such as addition, subtraction, multiplication and division.
+The calculator is capable of calculating a string of expressions eg "1 + 2 * 3 - 1 * 5" instead of two values at a time.

 The script in the directory "web" utilize the eel library to allow collaboration between Python and JavaScript code.
-The 'main.html' utilize Bootstrap 4 to create a responsive design.
 The html doc is the GUI to the Python script.

 # Requirements: